MichTronics/JS8Call-Bot/README.md

 #### JS8Call-Bot

-Change the Locator in config.ini
+Change the Locator in config.ini<br>
-Change Host and Port in config.ini if use other pc where JS8CALL is runningc than JS8Call-Bot.
+Change Host and Port in config.ini if use other pc where JS8CALL is runningc than JS8Call-Bot.<br>
-Change Callsign in config.ini
+Change Callsign in config.ini.<br>

 #### Telegram

-You need a Telegram group channel.
+You need a Telegram group channel.<br>
-Then you need to make a telegram bot with a chat @BotFather.
+Then you need to make a telegram bot with a chat @BotFather.<br>
-@BotFather will ask name for your bot and give you a token that you need to change in the config.ini file.
+@BotFather will ask name for your bot and give you a token that you need to change in the config.ini file.<br>
-Also you need chatid of the group you have made, you can do that on special way search on google at the moment, more info will follow on that.
+Also you need the chatid of the group you have created, you can do that on<br>
+special way, search on google at the moment more detailed info will follow.<br>
-The chatid you need to change in config.ini.
+The chatid you need to change in config.ini.<br>

 ##### More detailed info follow soon.

 #### OpenWeatherAPI

-Register a account on OpenWeatherMap page.
+Register a account on OpenWeatherMap page.<br>
-Get API token and change it in the config.ini file.
+Get API token and change it in the config.ini file.<br>
-And change the loction to get the weather of your location
+And change the loction in config.ini so that remote user get the weather of your location when the remote user send a /WEATHER.<br>

 ###### More detailed info follow soon.

 #### JS8CALL

-Settings in JS8CALL for using the JS8Call-Bot.
+Settings in JS8CALL for using the JS8Call-Bot.<br>
-Goto settings in JS8CALL and then goto the Reporting Tab, enable this settings below in the API window.
+Goto settings in JS8CALL and then goto the Reporting Tab, enable this settings below in the API window.<br>

 - [x] Allow setting station information from the API
 - [x] Enable TCP Server API
 - [x] Accept TCP Requests

-See picture below for setting in JS8CALL.
+See picture below for setting in JS8CALL.<br>

 ![js8call-settings-js8call-bot](https://user-images.githubusercontent.com/60797474/199588064-5dd681f6-984e-4e30-874b-0bb7659e6045.png)